 Some stitches are great for outlining, some for filling, some for adding texture, some for making borders.
 There are no rules of which stitches go where.
 Experiment with color and thread.
 Let your imagination roam through your needle.

-Oh, and if you are looking for a place to hang out and talk about embroidery, join my free Facebook group "embroidery habit".
+Oh, and if you are looking for a place to hang out and talk about embroidery, join my free Facebook group "after work embroidery club".
 Ask questions, share your work, see what other people are embroidering from very beginners to seasoned stitchers.

 Do you already know the basics, but want to know more about choosing the right stitches to use?